TheRapture/Resources/Resources.md

 A lot of people have been asking me for links regarding password cracking.
 While I have a ton of customized resources, there are plenty of open source and free information and tools out there for password cracking.

 https://www.irongeek.com/i.php?page=videos/showmecon2018/showmecon-2018-track-2-04-how-to-train-your-kraken-creating-a-monster-out-of-necessity-sean-peterson –  This is a video of my talk I gave at ShowMeCon in June of 2018.
-(This was my first time speaking at a con, so I was a bit nervous) There are lots of great resources I mention in this talk, so I recommended at least watching the last part of the video if you just want those. https://github.com/NotSoSecure/password_cracking_rules/blob/master/OneRuleToRuleThemAll.rule – One of my favorite (and most effective) rulesets. https://weakpass.com/ – Probably my favorite place to get dictionaries (outside of creating my own). https://hashcat.net/hashcat/ – I personally prefer to use hashcat over john for the majority of my cracking because of the type of cracking I do.
-There are some cases, where I use john or other tools, but hashcat is my go to and most familliar hash cracking tool. https://www.amazon.com/Hash-Crack-Password-Cracking-Manual-ebook/dp/B075QWTYPM – This book is a great reference should you be in a pinch.
+(This was my first time speaking at a con, so I was a bit nervous) There are lots of great resources I mention in this talk, so I recommended at least watching the last part of the video if you just want those.

+https://github.com/NotSoSecure/password_cracking_rules/blob/master/OneRuleToRuleThemAll.rule – One of my favorite (and most effective) rulesets.

+https://weakpass.com/ – Probably my favorite place to get dictionaries (outside of creating my own).

+https://hashcat.net/hashcat/ – I personally prefer to use hashcat over john for the majority of my cracking because of the type of cracking I do.
+There are some cases, where I use john or other tools, but hashcat is my go to and most familiar hash cracking tool.

+https://www.amazon.com/Hash-Crack-Password-Cracking-Manual-ebook/dp/B075QWTYPM – This book is a great reference should you be in a pinch.
 Obviously just about everything you need to know you can find on the Internet, however, it is good to have a physical copy of this book nearby.
-It has saved me on multiple occassions. https://digi.ninja/projects/pipal.php – I love using this tool for password analysis.
+It has saved me on multiple occassions.

+https://digi.ninja/projects/pipal.php – I love using this tool for password analysis.
 It is really cool being able to go through tens of thousands of passwords and find patterns in them.
 Should out to Robin Wood and all the other people who created this tool.